Jeon-DataLab/PNNL-Project-Smart-City-Readiness-Metric-Dashboard-Part-1-/README.md

 Some files are not available to upload due to file size.
 Please reference the following link for all the files: https://drive.google.com/drive/folders/1cL1prslgEbQC2B8_VwWghpjkIU8Sfjwp?usp=drive_link Details about the project are explained further in Notebooks.

-The resulting dashboard is the attached, Resiliency Dashboard Tableau file.
+The resulting dashboard is the attached, Resiliency Dashboard Tableau file also separately, the dashboard are snipped and uploaded as a file.